 How to Spot the Potential Warning Signs of Suicide

 How do you know if someone you love is considering taking their life?
 And is there a way to help?
-Health Matters spoke with Dr. Russ to better understand what may drive someone to take their life, and potential warning signs of suicide.
+Health Matters spoke with Dr. Mann to better understand what may drive someone to take their life, and potential warning signs of suicide.

 Why do you think the suicide rate is rising?